ModischFabrications/Verdandi_Code/README.md

 ## Usage
 Connect the clock to an adequate power supply, 5V and >500mA should be fine.
-We assume that your network allows outgoing connections, a WiFi connection equals network connectivity for us.
+We assume that your network allows outgoing connections.
+A WiFi connection equals network connectivity for us.

-Connect to the IP of your device and start playing around with the UI:
+Connect to the IP address of your device and start playing around with the UI:

 ![Verdandi Config Page](https://github.com/ModischFabrications/Verdandi/blob/master/res/verdandi-config-page.png)

 ### First setup
-1. Power the clock
+1. Power on the clock
 2. Check for a wifi network called "Verdandi"
-3. Connect and select your network and set your password
+3. Connect with it, select your network and input your password
-4. Repeat 2+ if it does not work
-5. If everything worked the hotspot should disappear and the clock should show up
+4. If everything worked the hotspot should disappear and the clock should show up.
+Repeat if not.

 ### Find out your clock IP address
 #### by hardware